GridProtectionAlliance/Grafana-oh-datadownload/docs/README.md

 ![Phasor Alarm Panel](./img/Example.png)
 # Description

 The panel consists of a single button.
-By clicking the Button the user can download a .csv file from the openHistorian, wghich will contain all data currently available to the Panel.
+By clicking the Button the user can download a .csv file from the openHistorian, which will contain all data currently available to the Panel.
 In order to match the data dowloaded to another panel (such as a graph) on the dashboard [Grafana Templating Variables](https://grafana.com/docs/grafana/latest/reference/templating/) should be used.

 ## Settings